jpype-project/jpype/doc/userguide.rst

 ******************

-As one of the primary focuses of JPype is working with numerical codes such as NumPy there are a number of NumPy specific enhancements.
-NumPy is a large binary package and thus JPype cannot be compiled against NumPy directly without force it to be a requirement.
-Thus rather than working directly with the binary interface, JPype instead implements interfaces that NumPy can recognize and use directly.
-The specific enhancements are the following: direct buffer transfers of primitive arrays and buffer, direct transfer of regular dimensional arrays, buffer backed NumPy arrays, and conversion of NumPy integer types to Java boxed types.
+As one of the primary focuses of JPype is working with numerical codes such as NumPy, there are a number of NumPy specific enhancements.
+NumPy is a large binary package and therefore JPype cannot be compiled against NumPy directly without force it to be a requirement.
+Instead of compiling against NumPy directly, JPype implements interfaces that NumPy can recognize and use.
+The specific enhancements are the following: direct buffer transfers of primitive arrays and buffers, direct transfer of multi dimensional arrays, buffer backed NumPy arrays, and conversion of NumPy integer types to Java boxed types.

 Transfers to Java
 =================

-Memory from a NumPy array can be transferred in bulk.
-To transfer the contents a one dimensional array NumPy can be done either at initialization time, or by use of the slice operator.
+Memory from a NumPy array can be transferred Java in bulk.
+The transfer of a one dimensional NumPy array to Java can either be done at initialization or by use of the Python slice operator.

 Assuming we have a single dimensional NumPy array ``npa``, we can transfer it with initialization using